 Select your travel style--whether it's our signature expeditions, our active outdoors adventures, or our lower-priced journeys.
 Or choose how you want to travel: by train or small ship, on an expedition geared for photographers or for families, and more.

 Our newest small-group trips, provided in partnership with G Adventures, blend fun, hands-on exploration with meaningful cultural encounters, as well as more free time and choices, all for an unbeatable value.
 See All »

 Improve your photography skills with the guidance of a National Geographic photographer— whether you’re traveling through Japan or heading out on shoots during an intensive weekend workshop in New York City.
 See All »

 Conservationist and National Geographic Emerging Explorer Steve Boyes has dedicated his life to preserving Africa’s wilderness areas and the species that depend upon them.
-A native of South Africa, Steve spent more than five years in the Okavango Delta while doing fieldwork for his doctorate in zoology.
-He currently runs the Cape Parrot Project with support from the Society’s Conservation Trust.
+A native of South Africa, Steve spent more than five years in the Okavango Delta doing fieldwork for his doctorate in zoology.
+He currently runs the Cape Parrot Project with support from National Geographic's Conservation Trust.
 His work takes him all over Africa, studying wildlife rehabilitation and biodiversity, fighting the wild-caught bird trade, and planting thousands of trees in forest restoration projects.
 Steve is the Scientific Director of the Wild Bird Trust.
-Steve recently completed a major National Geographic-sponsored expedition across the Okavango Delta to promote broader protection for the watershed and its wildlife.
+Steve recently completed a National Geographic-sponsored expedition across the Okavango Delta to promote broader protection for the watershed and its wildlife.